Winter Talks Series 2018 – first talk 16th Jan

 Four evenings of inspiring talks to get you fired up through the winter, free to attend* and all welcome.

 Welcome to the Carnethy Winter Talks series.
 The aim is to gather some great speakers, listen to their experiences and get motivated for the year ahead.
 The theme is anything ‘outdoors’ but the actual topic varies depending on the speaker.
-Everyone is welcome, you don’t need to be a member of Carnethy to attend, and all talks are free subject to an optional charity donation on the night (£5 per person?).
+Everyone is welcome, you don’t need to be a member of Carnethy to attend.
+All talks are un-ticketed so come along.
 Please feel free to pass this invite on.

 Talks take place 7-10pm in The Common Room (Food Court) on the first floor (turn right as you enter the building and up the stairs), Students Union, King’s Buildings, Edinburgh EH9 3JF.
 KB is here (also shows adjacent 41 bus stop).
 First time visitors may want to allow a few extra minutes to find the venue, a number of people, including previous speakers, have got lost.
 There is a bar on the ground floor (drinks can be taken into the talk), toilets, plus ample car and bike parking nearby.